 Once you start performing a particular exercise well, move to the next.
 Aim for performing these exercises 2-3 times a day, preferably at certain times of the day such as commuting and tea or lunch break so that you form a habit.

 In the beginning, you may take awkwardly long pauses, you may make mistakes.
 But that’s fine, that’s part of the game.
-And, in this case, good part is that no one notices your mistakes because you’re thinking or speaking to yourself.
+No one has ever learnt a language without making tons of mistakes.
+And, in this case, good part is that no one even notices your mistakes because you’re thinking or speaking to yourself.

 (Note that you can replace thinking with speaking in all the exercises mentioned below.)